Today I had a wonderful, magical, linguistic epiphany.

 Sun was the Viking sun god or more accurately the personification of the sun.
 In the North, Sunday is called Sonetag, Sondag, and Soendag.
 In the south, The name for Sunday is based on the literal word for a slave master in Latin, Domenicus; Domenica, Dimanche, and Domingo.

 I find it super interesting that the root words for most of the days of the week come from various local versions of gods that represent similar ideas, and that despite the thousands of years of the Christian dark ages, not a single one of these gods — whose names have been spoken every day by countless billions of people throughout history — is the Christian god.
-All of the days of the week are named after pagan gods in every language I know of.
+All of the days of the week were named after pagan gods, and those icons somehow survived the rise and fall of Christianity.